CSE237SP2022/project-gamblingtoolsandtechniques/README.md

 - The user should be able to buy credits from the main menu.
 - The user should be able to buy credits from within the game.
 - The user should have a clear description of how to play.

+## Questions for Iteration 3
+User stories completed:
+- The user is able to play blackjack.
+- The user is able to place wagers on all 3 games they are playing.
+- The user is able to

+We decided not to have the user buy credits from the main menu or within games becasue it did not add any value to the user experience of the casino.
+In reality, most people enter a casino with an predetermined amount of money they are willing to wager that night.
+Hopefully, they quit playing when they have won more credits than they lost, but if we're being honest here, most people stop playing when the lose all of their money.
+By beginning each game with a set amount of credits mirrors this experience many people have at a normal casino.

+In summary, our casino features 3 different games - Slots, War, and Blackjack - for a holistic that will excite any user.
+We began by developing a MainMenu script that welcomes the user and compiles and run the Java classes for each game.
+To begin developing code for each game, we created tests to test the funcitonality of our future code.
+These tests consisted of checking the values of instance variables throughout each game such as the number of rounds played, credits after playing, win state of a round, and if a user has enough credits to continue playing in Blackjack.
+Beyond the Java classes we have for each game, there is a Card object and a Deck object that are used in War to simplify our code.

+In each iteration of our project, we further implement clean code rules to make our code more intuitive and understandable for non-developers.
+We create more methods to partition the functionality of our code and extend the breadth of our tests so all of the cases for outcomes of our games are addressed.
+The user experience also improves by being able to move between games and play more games.